LearnNLearnNLearn/CypressTest/README.md

 # CypressTest

-Code for testing site using Cypress using Javascript
+Code for testing site using Cypress and Javascript

 # Setup